UA-112830647-1

 Day 10: Departure Day

-Our Driver will transfer you to the International Airport to connect the international flight.
+Our Driver will transfer you to the International Airport to connect to the international flight.

 Included meals: Breakfast